carpentries-incubator/sql-humanities-lesson/_episodes/03-sql-joins-aliases.md

 are `IFNULL` and `NULLIF`. `IFNULL` allows us to specify a value to use in place of `NULL`.

-We can represent unknown sexes with "U" instead of `NULL`:
+We can represent unknown ids with "U" instead of `NULL`:

     SELECT eebo, vid, IFNULL(vid, 'U')
-    FROM tcp;
+    FROM catalogue;

 The lone "vid" column is only included in the query above to illustrate where `IFNULL` has changed values; this isn't a usage requirement.